callumacrae/macr.ae/articles/covid-tracker-in-vue.md

 - CSS transitions also work just fine in SVGs, which was useful for animating positions when elements were being reordered.
 - Finally, while Vue doesn't provide us with any help here, animating state doesn't have to be difficult, especially if we use the help of a library like GSAP.

 There's loads of other potential applications for this, and not just in data visualisation.
-In a future article I hope write about how you can use d3-shape directly with Vue without having to load the rest of d3 to create and visualise data on a world map.
+In a future article I hope write about how you can use d3-shape directly with Vue to display and visualise data on a world map.
 If that's something you'd be interested in, make sure to [follow me on Twitter](https://twitter.com/callumacrae) so that you can see when I post it.

 I hope you found this useful, and stay safe!